Mormon church's all-male hierarchy is steeped in tradition

 HOW ARE NEW QUORUM MEMBERS CHOSEN?

-They can come from anywhere, but in modern history most were already serving in lower-tier leadership councils.
+They can come from anywhere, but in modern history most were already serving in lower-tier leadership council.

 The apostles tend to be older men who have achieved a measure of success in occupations outside the church.
-The last three chosen for the Quorum of the Twelve Apostles, in October 2015, fit that description.
+The last five chosen for the Quorum of the Twelve Apostles, including three in October 2015 and two on Saturday, fit that description.

-Ronald A. Rasband was CEO of Huntsman Chemical Corp.
-Gary E. Stevenson co-founded an exercise equipment manufacturing company.
-Dale G. Renlund was a cardiologist and directed a cardiac transplant program.
-All three were in their early 60s when chosen.
+The 59-year-old Ulisses Soares of Brazil was an accountant and auditor for multinational corporations in Brazil before joining church leadership, according to a church biography.

-All the Quorum members are white.
-All are from the United States, with the lone exception being Dieter F. Uchtdorf, who was born in Czechoslovakia and raised in Germany.
+The 64-year-old Gerrit W. Gong, a Chinese-American, worked for the U.S. State Department, the Washington, DC-based Center for Strategic and International Studies and Mormon-owned Brigham Young University before being selected for the lower-tier church leadership panel, his church biography shows.

 The group is modeled after Jesus Christ's apostles.
 Members serve until they die or ascend to the presidency.